designstem/projects/frequency/index.md

 # Final project

 As a final task, you will prepare an analog animation using rotational movement.
-You can visualize abstract morphing or use more illustrative style for the animation.
-Experiment and use your knowledge gathered from previous exercises to achieve visually attractive outcome.
+You can visualize abstract morphing or use a more illustrative style for the animation.
+Experiment and use your knowledge gathered from previous exercises to achieve a visually attractive outcome.

 #### Answer the questions

-1. What constraints did you experience with the process?
+1. What constraints did you experience during the process?

-2. Which variable (e.g. framerate, speed of the rotating device, spokes) had the most critical part in your animation?
+2. Which variable (e.g. frame rate, speed of the rotating device, spokes)was the most critical part in your animation?

 <a class="tertiary" href="..">← Back to projects</a>

 <f-notes class-name="tertiary" width="50vw" style="--base: 9px">

-Final assignment is an individual work for students is to create analogue animation and capture it with any device that can record a video file.
+The final assignment is individual work for students, to create analogue animation and capture it with any device that can record a video file.

 > **You will need:** Any device that captures video, any kind of props

-There are many paths for students to take:
+There are many paths for students may follow:

-* They can make it as a flat 2D animation
+* They can make it as a flat 2D animation.
-* They can go more complex and make it with a 3D shape
+* They can make it with a 3D shape, which is more complex.

-There is possibility to manipulate visuals with strobe light or use any other device than turntable to rotate the artwork.
+It is also possible to manipulate visuals using a strobe light or use any other device other than a turntable to rotate the artwork.

-It is teacher, who can decide according to the planned curriculum, how complex the pathway should be to take.
+The teacher can decide how complex the pathway should be to take, depending on the planned curriculum,

 </f-notes>